weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 di, BY =u [) 4)= 3 wd) =0

-as n— co.
-Hence B,— A; and since B, € My(p), it is easily seen that Ae Me(w).
+as n- co.
+Hence B,- A; and since B, € My(p), it is easily seen that Ae Me(w).
 We have thus shown that 4 € Mp(u) if 4 € M(u) and p*(4) < + oo.
 It is now clear that p* is countably additive on M(u).
 For if